dmrowan/LommenResearchGroup/pipeline/README.md

 The primary command line invocation of the script looks something like this:
 ```
-$ pulsar_pipe.py --update PSR_B1937+21 --par <parfile> -k
+$ pulsar_pipe.py --update PSR_B1937+21 --par <parfile> --user <username> --passwd <passwd> -k
 ```
 The `--update` argument calls the full pulsar pipeline for the source (B1937+21, in this case).
 We supply the par file with `--par`.

+We need to give the username and password for the NASA archive with the `--user` and `--passwd` arguments.
 The `-k` argument is used for the decryptkey.
 This will pullup a password prompt for the NICER decryption key.

 An alternative way to enter the key is by storing it in a file.
 The key should just be on the first line of the file.
 Then, the prompt can be bypassed using the argument `--k_file`:
 ```